 |Strength||OSB has a greater shear strength than plywood panels.||Plywood has less shear strength than OSB.|

 5. Should you hire a roofer?

-If you are doing roofing installation first time, then you are probably thinking that should you hire a roofer or doing it Yourself?
+If you are doing roofing installation for the first time, then you are probably thinking that you should hire a roofer or do it Yourself?

 To get a solution you should pay attention to certain points.
 Installation of roofing sheets can be a difficult task.
 In some cases, turning this into your own roofing project may have more benefits than hiring a professional roofer.

 “Nothing ever becomes real till it is experienced.”
 John Keats